rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 **Everyone wants to party but nobody wants to do the dishes.**

-Before we can get to the interesting stuff about the Coronavirus and COVID-19, the associated disease, it's a good idea to get a relatively good grip of the basics.
+Before we can get to the interesting stuff about the Coronavirus and COVID-19, the associated disease, it's a good idea to get a relatively string grip of the basics.
 Before we get to the 'Corona' bit, we will talk a little about the 'Virus' bit.

 ### If you are feeling that this is something you don't, won't or can't understand, you're not alone.
 I know the feeling.
 Give it five more minutes.